MicrosoftDocs/customer-insights/ci-docs/journeys/email-creation-with-html-edits.md

 ---
-title: "Preview: Use enhanced HTML controls and import HTML snippets into the email editor"
+title: "Preview: Use enhanced HTML controls and import HTML snippets"
 description: Learn how to use enhanced HTML controls and import HTML code snippets into the email editor in Dynamics 365 Customer Insights - Journeys. ms.date: 02/01/2024 ms.topic: article